GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 ## GENeSYS-MOD core model

 The core model source code of GENeSYS-MOD is available in both GAMS and Julia, with both versions being maintained side by side.
+The model also features a dispatch module, aimed at evaluating the electricity supply configuration that GENeSYS-MOD has provided.

 ## GENeSYS-MOD.tools